BenniSchmiedel/ZOEE/README.rst

 ZOEE is an python implementation of Zero to One dimensional Earth Energy balance models.

-It serves as a framework to compile and simulate energy balance models from a collection of parameterizations, which describe the energy transport of reduced/simplified earth system.
+It serves as a framework to compile and simulate energy balance models from a collection of parameterizations, which describe simplified energy fluxes of the earth system.

 Applications
 ------------